First Time Again: Plot

-Rick warns Alexandria about the threat of the herd in the quarry.
+Back in Alexandria, Rick warns the community about the threat of the herd in the quarry.
 Grieving, Deanna has mentally checked out and effectively cedes authority to Rick, who voices his intention to free the walkers from the quarry and lure them 20 miles away from Alexandria.
 Rick's group present a strong and united front against protests from the Alexandrians, though Carter (Ethan Embry) is brave enough to raise valid objections at the risks in executing Rick's plan.
-Later, when an unarmed construction team is building a wall intended to turn the herd, Rick unexpectedly holds back his armed people and allows walkers to close with them, in an effort to teach them to defend themselves with their tools at hand.
+Later, when an unarmed construction team is building a wall intended to turn the herd, Rick unexpectedly holds back his armed people and allows walkers to close in on some Alexandrians, in an effort to teach them to defend themselves with their tools at hand.
 Shocked, the construction team panic and falter, and Rick's people defy his orders to save the Alexandrians' lives.
-Carter is outraged and secretly meets with Spencer, Tobin, Francine, and Olivia in the armory and proposes to assassinate Rick before he kills someone else.
+Carter is outraged and secretly meets with Spencer, Tobin, Francine, and Olivia in the armory, and proposes to assassinate Rick before he kills someone else.
 Eugene is caught overhearing the proposed plot and Carter contemplates killing Eugene but is stopped by Rick, who arrives in force with Daryl and Morgan.
-Rick takes Carter down to his knees and holds Carter's pistol to his head for several moments, thoroughly dominating Carter before letting him up to serve his plan.
+Rick reduces Carter to his knees and holds him at gunpoint, thoroughly dominating the Alexandrian, but eventually decides to spare him after hearing his pathetic pleas.

-In the present, Daryl, Abraham, and Sasha Williams act as bait to lure the escaped walkers away from Alexandria.
+In the present, Daryl, Abraham and Sasha act as bait to lure the escaped walkers away from Alexandria.
 Abraham shows signs of PTSD over Rick's slaying of Pete while Abraham was restraining him.
 Glenn leads Nicholas and Heath to kill walkers trapped in a store along the route, whose noise might otherwise distract the herd.
-Glenn is concerned about Nicholas being ready but Nicholas does more than his part.
+However, Glenn is concerned about Nicholas being ready, but Nicholas does more than his part.

-Rick has lines of people in the woods on either side of the road and tells them they need to watch the walkers like "cops at a parade" to ensure walkers do not stray off.
-Carter runs to the front, thoroughly submissive and trusting his life to Rick's plan rather than his own judgement, and is grabbed and bitten in the face by a walker unexpectedly trapped amongst the trees.
-Carter's terrified screaming attracts the walkers on the road, so Rick has the group fire guns to redirect them back to the course.
-Rick finds Carter and kills the walker attacking him, then stabs the screaming man in the neck.
+Meanwhile, Rick has lines of people in the woods on either side of the road and tells them they need to watch the walkers like "cops at a parade" to ensure walkers do not stray off.
+Carter runs to the front, thoroughly submissive and trusting his life to Rick's plan rather than his own judgement, but is grabbed and bitten on the right cheek by a stray walker unexpectedly trapped amongst the trees.
+He begins screaming out of sheer pain and visceral fear and by doing so attracts more walkers, so Rick has the group fire guns to redirect them back to the course.
+Rick locates and kills the attacking walker, and stabs Carter through the back of his head to stop him from screaming, and to relieve him of his suffering.

-They are nearing the green marker where Rick believes the parade of walkers will continue on course without further intervention, when a distant horn starts blaring.
+The parade of walkers are nearing the green marker where Rick believes they will continue on course without further intervention; however, a distant horn starts blaring.
 The rear half of the parade turn toward the noise and break into a loose herd as they filter through the woods.
 Rick and Michonne immediately realize the sound is coming from Alexandria, and that Rick's plan has no contingency for this.